 When a kid has too many negative influences in her life, particularly during her teen years, therapy loses its effectiveness.
-Even the most resilient teens waste away under the influence of toxic peers, or they lose themselves in an environment that encourages dangerous or destructive behaviors.
-To reestablish sanity in your family and safety for your child, you may have to take more drastic steps.
+Even the most resilient teens waste away under the influence of toxic peers or lose themselves in an environment that encourages dangerous or destructive behaviors.
+You may have to take more drastic steps to reestablish sanity in your family and safety for your child.

-In this excerpt from my book, WHEN KIDS CALL THE SHOTS (Amacom, 2015) I outline for parents when to consider boarding school.
+In this excerpt from my book, WHEN KIDS CALL THE SHOTS (Amacom, 2015), I outline for parents when to consider boarding school.
 Most of the candidates for boarding school are teenagers, although it’s not limited to them.
-The top three reasons parents chose boarding school for their kids are substance abuse, delinquency, and school failure.
+The top three reasons parents choose boarding schools for their kids are substance abuse, delinquency, and school failure.

 If your kid has tried marijuana or alcohol at parties, don’t freak out.
-These days, it’s difficult to find a teenager who hasn’t.
-But if your kid drinks alcohol regularly, has blackouts, smokes marijuana daily—either alone in his room, during the school day, or with a particular group of peers (e.g., “the stoners”)—there is cause for concern, particularly if your family has a history of substance abuse or if you find that your kid is using more serious drugs.
+These days, it isn’t easy to find a teenager who hasn’t.
+But if your kid drinks alcohol regularly, has blackouts, or smokes marijuana daily—either alone in his room, during the school day, or with a particular group of peers (e.g., “the stoners”)—there is cause for concern, particularly if your family has a history of substance abuse or if you find that your kid is using more severe drugs.

-Substance abuse triggers severe moods swings, violent outbursts, and extreme defiance.
-If you see these side effects—and you feel like you’re losing your child—it’s time to take action.
-Preventing addiction isn’t easy, but reversing it after it has become a part of a kid’s identity can take a lifetime.
+Substance abuse triggers severe mood swings, violent outbursts, and extreme defiance.
+If you see these side effects and feel like you’re losing your child—it’s time to take action.
+Preventing addiction isn’t easy, but reversing it after becoming part of a kid’s identity can take a lifetime.

 Shoplifting, trespassing, and other delinquent behaviors typically fall under adolescent limit testing.
-But if you have these problems, in addition to more serious misconducts such as selling drugs, gang involvement, or police arrests due to misdemeanors or felonies, hoping for the best won’t do.
-You need to get your kid away from an environment that encourages such behavior—and fast.
+But if you have these problems, in addition to more severe misconducts such as selling drugs, gang involvement, or police arrests due to misdemeanors or felonies, hoping for the best won’t do.
+Getting your kid away from an environment that encourages such behavior—and fast would be best.

 Failing grades, school suspensions, truancy, or ongoing conflicts with teachers or peers signal that a new school may be necessary.
 Rather than just a quick change of schools, consider your child’s more pressing needs first.
-I’ve worked with parents whose kids were expelled from two or three day schools before they considered a boarding school.
+I’ve worked with parents whose kids were expelled from two or three-day schools before they felt a boarding school.
 As your kid gets older, the options for boarding school become more limited.
 If you suspect that the day school your child attends is a poor fit and things are going from bad to worse, don’t waste time.
-Find a therapeutic boarding school that will help undo your kid’s destructive behaviors, in addition to meeting his academic needs.
+Find a therapeutic boarding school to help undo your kid’s destructive behaviors and meet his academic needs.

 The Benefits of a Therapeutic Boarding School

-All boarding schools manage kids twenty-four hours a day, not just the six or seven hours that normal day schools provide.
+All boarding schools manage kids twenty-four hours a day, not just the six or seven hours that regular day schools provide.
 Therapeutic boarding schools, however, provide intensive therapy, counseling, and empowerment programs designed to strengthen teens’ core identities and undo destructive behaviors.
-Choose a school designed to address behavior problems; otherwise your kid may be expelled and you could find yourself right back where you started.
+Choose a school designed to address behavior problems; otherwise, your kid may be expelled, and you could find yourself right back where you started.

 Here’s how boarding school can help.